-If precertification is not obtained, no benefits will be payable under the plan for the services.
+If precertification is not obtained, no benefits will be payable under the plan for the services unless required by law.

-Intensive outpatient services and partial hospitalization;
+• Intensive outpatient services and partial hospitalization;

-Certain select procedures (such as, for example, implantable bone conduction hearing aids, knee arthroplasty, lumbar spinal fusion, and surgery for obstructive sleep apnea);
+• Certain select procedures (such as, for example, implantable bone conduction hearing aids, knee arthroplasty, lumbar spinal fusion, and surgery for obstructive sleep apnea);

-If precertification is not obtained, no benefits will be payable under the plan for the services.
+If precertification is not obtained, no benefits will be payable under the plan for the services unless required by law.

-Certain reconstructive procedures (such as, for example, blepharoplasty; rhinoplasty, and surgery for varicose veins);
+• Certain reconstructive procedures (such as, for example, blepharoplasty; rhinoplasty, and surgery for varicose veins);

-If precertification is not obtained, no benefits will be payable under the plan for the services.
+If precertification is not obtained, no benefits will be payable under the plan for the services unless required by law.

-· Certain durable medical equipment;
+• Certain durable medical equipment;

-If precertification is not obtained, no benefits will be payable under the plan for the services.
+If precertification is not obtained, no benefits will be payable under the plan for the services unless required by law.

-Home health and hospice when services are rendered outside the state of Alabama;
+• Home health and hospice when services are rendered outside the state of Alabama;